- Creating our own solution to automate routine tasks

 When it comes to time-to-deliver reductions in general, the exact amount depends on how much a particular app interacts with the server.

 Code generation can be an advantage for the service layer of any app, no matter how big or small.
 A single command can make flexible changes to the existing project.
-As a result, rather than doing routine tasks that involve manual service layer updates, SurfGen does only one task of regenerating the existing files and performing a final check at each of the stages.
+As a result, rather than doing routine tasks that involve manual service layer updates, SurfGen does only one task of regenerating the existing files and performing a final check at each of the prods.

 That way, we addressed the main challenge of routine tasks.
 With SurfGen, developers waste much less time on tasks revolving around APIs, thus allowing them to focus on much more complex strategic tasks.
 At the moment, we are expanding SurfGen, adding support for rare and less evident API elements.